taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 - MySQL is portable
 - GUI with command prompt.
 - Administration is supported using MySQL Query Browser

+### Q: What are the disadvantages of MySQL?

+1. MySQL is not so efficient for large scale databases.
+2. It does not support COMMIT and STORED PROCEDURES functions version less than 5.0.
+3. Transactions are not handled very efficiently.
+4. The functionality of MySQL is highly dependent on other addons.
+5. Development is not community-driven.

 ### Q: In which language MySQL has been written?